 - Read more about the best time to visit Ladakh.

 What to Do There

 Most tourists spend some time exploring Leh's main market area and the ancient old part of town, while acclimatizing and making onward travel plans.
 Visit the Central Asian Museum on Main Bazaar Road (open daily from 10 a.m. to 1 p.m. and 2 p.m. to 6 p.m.) to learn about Leh's role in Silk Road trade.
 Drop into atmospheric Lala's Art Cafe for something to eat while wandering.
-It's inside an immacutately restored Ladakhi house that was once lived in by a monk.
+It's inside an immaculately restored Ladakhi house that was once lived in by a monk.
 Go on this guided heritage walk so you don't miss anything.

 The Hall of Fame is an interesting museum dedicated to the soldiers who helped defend India during wars with Pakistan.
 The museum also provides information about Ladakhi history and culture.
-It's operated by the Indian Army and has a collection of weapons, exhibits and sovenirs.
+It's operated by the Indian Army and has a collection of weapons, exhibits and souvenirs.

 Those who love animals will find a visit to the Donkey Sanctuary worthwhile.
 It provides a home for abandoned and injured donkeys.

 What to Do Nearby

 The Buddhist monuments around Leh are the biggest draw.
 Spituk is the closest monastery to Leh, and the 800 year-old Kali temple with a fascinating collection of masks is another attraction there.
 You can stop at a huge prayer wheel on the way.
 The other monasteries can also be visited on day trips from Leh.
 These include Hemis (the wealthiest, oldest, and most important monastery in Ladakh) and Thiksey.

 - Find out more about must-see Buddhist monasteries in India.

 The picturesque confluence of the Indus and Zanskar rivers can be seen from a viewpoint on the Srinagar-Leh Highway not far from Nimmu.